GPUBuffer

 • buffer_offset (int) – the buffer offset in bytes.
 Must be at least as large as the offset specified in map().
 The default is the offset of the mapped range.

-• size (int) – the size to read.
-The resuling range must fit into the range specified in map().
+• size (int) – the size to read (in bytes).
+The resulting range must fit into the range specified in map().
 The default is as large as the mapped range allows.

 Also see GPUBuffer.write_mapped(), GPUQueue.read_buffer() and GPUQueue.write_buffer().